Piano Concerto No. 5 (Beethoven): Overview

 The concerto is scored for two flutes, two oboes, two clarinets in B♭ (clarinet 1 playing in A in movement 2), two bassoons, two horns, two trumpets, timpani in E♭ and B♭, and strings.
 In the second movement, the 2nd flute, 2nd clarinet, trumpets, and timpani are tacet.
 The concerto is divided into the following three movements:

-Beethoven began innovating the piano concerto genre with his third piano concerto and continued through his fifth piano concerto.
+Beethoven began innovating in the piano concerto genre with his third piano concerto and continued through his fifth piano concerto.
 While Wolfgang Amadeus Mozart's piano concertos consisted of the piano and orchestra working in tandem, in Beethoven's last two piano concertos, the pianist was the "hero," the dominant and directional soloist.
 Also, in Mozart's concertos, the soloist was a virtuoso and more important than the composer; in Beethoven's, the pianist is a vector for the composer.
 Beethoven created the tradition of linking movements in concertos, especially the middle and the last.
 Subsequent composers connected and transitioned through all movements in an attempt to create unity in a piece.